 Depositing Skins

-- Select the skins from your Steam inventory that you want to use.
+- Pick the skins from your Steam inventory you’re ready to wager.

-- Confirm the items and submit your trade offer.
+- Confirm the selection and send the trade offer.

-- Accept the trade in your Steam account.
+- Approve the trade in your Steam client or mobile app.

-Upon successful transfer, the site will credit your account with an equivalent balance based on the current market value of the skins.
-Some platforms even offer a small deposit bonus to encourage users to start.
+Once the trade is accepted, your account balance will usually update automatically, generally the value of your skins based on whatever the current market value was at the time of the trade.
+Some sites even provide a small deposit bonus already, to encourage you to get started.

-- Always verify the trade bot’s profile to prevent phishing.
+- Always check the trade bot’s profile carefully to avoid phishing attempts.

 The Upgrade Process Explained

-- Click “Upgrade” and watch the RNG animation unfold.
+- Hit Upgrade and watch the animation reveal your fate.

 Withdrawing Your Upgraded Skins

-- Use Steam Guard Mobile Authenticator to secure your trades.
+- Keep Steam Guard Mobile Authenticator active to lock down your account.

 Risks and Rewards of Using Upgrade Sites